Why Don't Americans Use Tile Roofs? Let's Explore the Reasons

 About Modern Exterior Systems

-Modern Exterior Systems is a family-owned roofing and siding contractor serving Minnetonka and the greater Twin Cities since 2002.
-Owner Joe Dvorak brings 20+ years of hands-on experience, a BBB A+ rating, and NRCA certification to every project.
+Modern Exterior Systems is a women-owned, family-operated roofing and siding contractor serving Eden Prairie and the greater Twin Cities since 2007.
+Owner Joe Dvorak brings 20+ years of hands-on experience, a BBB A+ rating, and NRCA membership to every project.
 We specialize in what works in Minnesota—asphalt shingles, metal roofing, quality siding, and sustainable exterior solutions.

 What We Recommend for Minnesota Homeowners

 Metal Roofing (Best Overall): Lightweight, handles freeze-thaw perfectly, sheds snow and ice efficiently, and lasts 40–60 years.
-Cost is $8–$14/sq ft.
+Cost is $11–$18/sq ft.

 Premium Asphalt Shingles (Value Choice): Brands like Malarkey, GAF, OC, and Atlas offer architectural shingles that perform well in Minnesota. $4–$8/sq ft installed.